Talk for Schmidt Program on Artificial Intelligence, Emerging Technologies, and National Power

 Mechanical Systems vs. Dynamical Systems: The Problem of Emulation

 The distinction between mechanical and dynamical systems is critical when discussing the nature of living, conscious beings.
-Mechanical systems operate through pre-defined rules and programmed responses, making them predictable and deterministic.
+Mechanical systems operate through pre-defined rules and programmed responses which renders them predictable and deterministic.
 Dynamical systems, however, are characterized by their adaptability, emergent properties, and sensitivity to initial conditions—traits closely associated with biological and conscious entities.

 The article “Animals as Cost-Based Robots,” discussed today, highlights a key problem in AI and artificial life: the attempt to model living systems through purely mechanical means.
 While mechanical systems can emulate some aspects of life, they fail to capture the spontaneous, adaptive, and context-sensitive behavior that characterizes conscious organisms.
 For instance, in the hypothetical case of the robot R1, designed to retrieve a battery from a room with a ticking bomb, we see the limits of mechanical inference.
 R1 could not recognize the implications of its actions in the way a conscious, living being could.
 Subsequent models, designed to account for inference-making, only compounded the problem by getting bogged down in irrelevant details, ultimately failing to act effectively.